Deutsche Bank : careers end in an envelope, a hug and a cab ride | MarketScreener

 "The biggest question for us is where do we go from here if we don't offer the whole suite of products?
 Will clients stick with us or is the game over?" said a Singapore banker who remains in his job.

-(Reporting by Sumeet Chatterjee in Hong Kong, Paulina Duran in Sydney and Anshuman Daga in Singapore; Nupur Anand in Mumbai, Nafisa el Tahir in Dubai, Iain Withers, Navdeep Yadav and Clara Denina in London, Danilo Masoni in Milan and Matt Scuffham, Liz Dilts and Lauren LaCapra in New York; Writing by Rachel Armstrong; Editing by Alexander Smith)
+(Reporting by Sumeet Chatterjee in Hong Kong, Navdeep Yadav in London and Matt Scuffham in New York and Anshuman Daga in Singapore; Nupur Anand in Mumbai, Nafisa el Tahir in Dubai, Iain Withers and Clara Denina in London, Danilo Masoni in Milan and Liz Dilts and Lauren LaCapra in New York, and Paulina Duran in Sydney; Writing by Rachel Armstrong; Editing by Alexander Smith)